 MOTY – POPULAR VOTE: there will be a popular vote for the MOTY entry deemed Best in Show by you the attendees.
 Voting slips will be available after 11am from the MOTY Stand, the Membership Stand and central control area.
 Voting will close at 3 pm.

 - The competition is open to models of 14–22mm scale or thereabouts for use on narrow gauge track.

 - Entries may be kit or scratch built.
 They may relate to past present or future railway items and may be real or imaginary.

 - All locomotive entries are expected to work!
 Evidence that your loco works would be beneficial.
 Similarly, rolling stock that won’t roll will be discounted by the judges.

-- Please bring along an appropriate length of track to display your model on.
+- Please bring along an appropriate length of track on which to display your model.

 - Entrants will be asked to confirm whether they receive remuneration from any aspect of modelling and, if so, to state the area.
 If they do, and in the view of the MOTY Head Judge it would create a material imbalance with rank-and-file members entering models in the same class, the model will be entered in the Allcomers Loco or Falcon Trophy class (1 and 13).

 - As the Junior Section is to be sponsored, entrants to the Junior Section must be 18 years or under, and willing to provide evidence of their age if requested by Officials of the Association.
 In addition, it is expected that the individual entrant has completed the bulk of the work involved in construction of their model, and must indicate this on their Model Details Form.